ixvu/w4111_wiki/Relational-Algebra.md

 Thus,
-* B X C yields the set of reservations that have been made by "all students who have reserved all books", a subset of A
+* B X C yields the set of reservations that have been made by "all students who have reserved all books", a subset of A Following, if every student in A had reserved all books in B, then A / B = C and B x C = A.

 ### Division as an SQL Query follows the principle of double negation
 In SQL queries, division A ( name, bid) / B(bid) is implemented using double negation.